DocBook XSL: Web help

 Webhelp is a chunked HTML output format in the DocBook xslt stylesheets that was introduced in version 1.76.1.
 The documentation for web help also provides an example of web help and is part of the DocBook xsl distribution.
 Its major features include CSS-based page layout without frameset, multilingual full content search, Table of contents (TOC) pane with collapsible TOC tree, Auto-synchronization of content pane and TOC.
 This web help format was originally implemented by Kasun Gajasinghe and David Cramer as part of the Google Summer of Code 2010 program.

 DocBook XSL also has transformations to slide-like formats for HTML and XSL-FO.
 EPUB support is currently experimental.

 Configuration

 DocBook XSL's stylesheets are highly configurable.
 Each of the different formats has a number of XSLT parameters available for simple customization.
 For example, the XSL-FO transforms allow the user to define the size of the pages.
 Additionally, the XSLT documents themselves are modular; it is possible for the user to add, change, or replace particular levels of functionality.
-This can allow DocBook XSL to process new documentation tags added to the standard DocBook, or to simply change how the XSLT's generate the resulting format.
+This can allow DocBook XSL to process new documentation tags added to the standard DocBook, or to simply change how the XSLTs generate the resulting format.